ktahar/dotfiles/README.md

 except for things that strongly depends on environment.

 ### Full Install
-for full install to Linux (Ubuntu) desktop from scratch, first try `./install -d`, restart the X session, and then `./install -A`.
+For full installation to Ubuntu desktop, first try `./install -d`, restart the X session, and then `./install -A`.

 ## Uninstall